jdelafon/rnacounter/README.rst

     sudo pip install rnacounter

+Use "easy_install3", "pip3" respectively to install the python3 version
+and run it in command-line with "rnacounter3".
+The code is fully compatible with Python 2.7, but uses Python3's syntax.
+In particular, things that became iterators in Python3 will be treated as lists if Python2.7 is used (which may increase speed at the expense of the memory used).

 It installs as a standard Python library but includes the executable and puts it somewhere in your $PATH.
 Dependencies should be added automatically.

-Use "easy_install3", "pip3" respectively to install the python3 version.
-The code is fully compatible with Python 2.7, but uses Python3's syntax.
-In particular, things that became iterators in Python3 will be treated as lists if Python2.7 is used (which may increase speed at the expense of the memory used).

 To uninstall with pip::